Impotant. An updated version of this post is published in

-I like these two video very much.
+I wrote this post after looking at two videos.
 The first is a speach of a Tibetan nunn, Tenzin Palmo Jetsunma.
 She explains the difference between love and attachment.
-Read the transcript below the video in your language.
+I added a transcript below the video so you can read it in your language.

 The second video is about happiness and the pillars for meaning of life.
-Emily Esfahani Smith has made an ambitious psychology research and she tells about her conclusions.
+Emily Esfahani Smith has made an ambitious psychological research and she tells about her conclusions.

 ” I love you therefore I want you to make me happy”.